tberris/deep-learning-pneumonia-detection-web-app/README.md

 ## Deployment

 To deploy it for public use, you need to upload this app on heroku or other python enabled server.
 However heroku is pretty good at recognising and running python apps.
-There is also a free version!

 ## More resources